PerlFFI/FFI-Platypus/README.md

 symbols, etc.  You should consult the documentation for that module.

-As a special case, if you add `undef` as a "library" to be searched, [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) will also search the current process for symbols.
-This is mostly useful for finding functions in the standard C library, without having to know the name of libc for your platform (as it turns out it is different just about everywhere!).
+As a special case, if you add `undef` as a "library" to be searched, Platypus will also search the current process for symbols.
+This is mostly useful for finding functions in the standard C library, without having to know the name of the standard c library for your platform (as it turns out it is different just about everywhere!).

 # METHODS